amahabal/PySeqsee/_sources/index.rst.txt

 ..  note::

         Under development.
-PySeqsee is a relatively new project with under an year of development by a single developer.
+Although started many years ago, it had been dormant until late 2016.
+Work on it has restarted, and is gaining steam as of Jan 2017.
 At this stage, PySeqsee is alpha software.
 If you wish to change that, help is greatly appreciated.
         Drop me a line at amahabal [at] gmail, or better yet, to the mailing list at pyseqsee@googlegroups.com.